 Through interviews with the Feminist Five and other leading Chinese activists, Hong Fincher illuminates both the difficulties they face and their “joy of betraying Big Brother,” as one of the Feminist Five wrote of the defiance she felt during her detention.
 Tracing the rise of a new feminist consciousness now finding expression through the #MeToo movement, and describing how the Chinese government has suppressed the history of its own feminist struggles, Betraying Big Brother is a story of how the movement against patriarchy could reconfigure China and the world.

 Leta has written for the New York Times, Washington Post, The Guardian, Dissent Magazine, Ms. Magazine, BBC, CNN and others.
 She won the Society of Professional Journalists Sigma Delta Chi award for her China reporting.
-Fluent in Mandarin, Leta is the first American to receive a Ph.D. from Tsinghua University's Department of Sociology in Beijing.
+Fluent in Mandarin, Leta is the first American to receive a Ph.D. from Tsinghua University's Department of Sociology in Beijing and is currently an Adjunct Assistant Professor at Columbia University.
 She has a master's degree from Stanford University and a bachelor's degree with high honors from Harvard University.
-Leta’s second book, Betraying Big Brother: The Feminist Awakening in China (Verso), was named one of the best books of 2018 by Vanity Fair, Newsweek, Bitch Media, Foreign Policy Interrupted and Autostraddle.
+Leta’s latest book, Betraying Big Brother: The Feminist Awakening in China (Verso), was named one of the best books of 2018 by Vanity Fair, Newsweek, Foreign Policy Interrupted, Bitch Media and Autostraddle.
 Leta's first book, Leftover Women: The Resurgence of Gender Inequality in China (Zed 2014), was named one of the top 5 China books of 2014 by the Asia Society’s ChinaFile, one of the best books in 2014 by Foreign Policy Interrupted and one of the best Asian books of 2014 by Asia House.
 Leftover Women was named on New Left Review's list of favorite books to read for International Women's Day in 2017 and 2016.
 In 2018, it was named on the New York Times list of recommended books on China and Time Out Beijing's list of best books on women in modern China.
 In 2019, it was named on SupChina’s list of “100 China books you have to read.”
-Named by the Telegraph as an "awesome woman to follow on Twitter," Leta is currently an Adjunct Assistant Professor at Columbia University.
+Named by the Telegraph as an "awesome woman to follow on Twitter," you may follow her @LetaHong.